Peter Wildy Prize Lecture

 The Peter Wildy Prize Lecture is awarded annually to an individual for an outstanding contribution to microbiology education and/or communication in order to stimulate interest and understanding in the subject.
 Learn more about Peter Wildy here.

-Nominations for the Prize are welcome from any member of the Microbiology Society, regardless of membership period or category, by 10 June 2020.
+Nominations for the Prize are welcome from any member of the Microbiology Society, regardless of membership period or category.
 Nominees do not have to be a member of the Society.

 We welcome nominations of individuals who have made an outstanding contribution to microbiology education and/or communication.